Apaar/apaar.github.io/_posts/2017-03-22-Parallelizing-Grep.md

 Upon running the parallel version against the normal GNU grep i achived around 4-5 times speed up on a 2GB file containing Housefly DNA

-### Exploring the GNU Parallel Codebase
+### Exploring the GNU Grep Codebase(and a minor mess up...)

-Enthusiastic about threading the algorithm of GNU parallel(i had read in a  couple of places that boyer-moore was not too hard to parallelize) , I downloaded the grep-3.0's source code from gnu.org.Upon unpacking the source i was met by a very large amount of code ,this is mainly to make sure that grep can be compiled and cofigured for a very large number of distributions of linux and also to support a wide array of options.
+Enthusiastic about threading the algorithm of GNU Grep(i had read in a  couple of places that boyer-moore was not too hard to parallelize) , I downloaded the grep-3.0's source code from gnu.org.Upon unpacking the source i was met by a very large amount of code ,this is mainly to make sure that grep can be compiled and cofigured for a very large number of distributions of linux and also to support a wide array of options.

 Upon looking at the /src folder ,the main was located in a file called grep.c, enthusiastic to make some small changes i added a simple "hello" in the start of to trace the flow of the program.To make the source we had to generate a auto-config and hit make.Unfortunately I hit make make install too!
 This resulted in the linux I was working on having it's native grep being overwritten.This resulted in a lot of system utilites like the package manager failing.I immediately tried to revert the changes and rebuild the source, but it looks like the program used to generate the auto config itself also used grep.The presense of "hello" in the output was causing it all to fail :(